 Prelude music refers to the music played in the background as guests enter the venue and take their seats.
 The nature of prelude music is typically lighter; it sets the mood for the ceremony ahead.
 This is played as early as 45 minutes before the doors to the venue even open.

 Processional music refers to the music played as members of the wedding party make their way down the aisle.
-The length or number of songs you need to prepare for processional music depends on how many people are in the line-up.
-The majority of couples choose to dedicate a particular song for the bride’s entrance; dramatic and touching songs are a perfect fit for the procession.
-Processional music is often the most memorable music in any wedding.
+The length or number of songs you need to prepare for processional music depends on how many people are in the lineup.

 Conversely, recessional music refers to the music played as the ceremony ends and everyone exits the venue.
-Recessional music is generally upbeat, lively and gets the crowd rejoicing and dancing.
+Recessional music is generally upbeat and lively and gets the crowd rejoicing and dancing.

 Interlude music refers to any music played during or after significant parts of the wedding, such as the signing of contracts and liturgical readings.
 Interlude music is usually played at a low to medium volume so as not to overpower or interrupt the ceremony.
 Classical music is often used as an interlude, though you are free to choose from any genre.